 Nothing unveiled,

-Too much left undiscovered,
+Too much left

-In the Night sky, the bushes,
+In the Night sky,

-And streets, and fields,
+And streets, and

 And stars

-1. First of all, I love the reflection taking place in the author's note.
+First of all, I love the reflection taking place in the author's note.
 This self-awareness is as important as the piece itself, and at times, may even surpass the relevance of the composition.
 Secondly, I see the similarity between the first stanza and "Do Not Go Gentle Into That Good Night" by Dylan Thomas.
 Whether conscious or not, it really doesn't matter.
 There is beauty in the sound of the words, and the images.
 Finally, regarding meaning, it reads to me that there is some sense of uncertainty about the world around you, a desire to see the world more clearly, while also realizing that may not be possible, at least at this moment.
 There are symbols of time, and vision, and they lead me to that conclusion.
 In any case, as always, I love the whole process from start to finish, and I too, miss the time to write the way we used to:)

 ReplyDelete